TradeStation Review

 Day and Swing Trading

-PDT Rule: Securities accounts need at least $25,000.01 in equity to day trade.
-Futures accounts do not have this requirement.
+PDT Rule: Securities accounts must maintain at least $25,000.01 in equity to day trade at TradeStation.
+Futures accounts do not have to follow this rule.

-Routing fees and rebates: Maker-taker fees for securities trades are no longer available at TradeStation.
+Routing fees and rebates: Maker-taker fees are no longer available at TradeStation on securities trades.

 Banking Features